Kiel-H-Byrne/kiel-h-byrne/README.md

 - Nationality: 🇹🇹
 - Current location:  DMV, USA
-- Personal interests: 🇹🇹 📿 ♦️ 🖤 ✊🏾 📐🧭🤴🏾 ⚽ 🥊 💻 🛫
+- Personal interests: 📿 🖤 ✊🏾 📐🧭🤴🏾 ⚽ 🥊 💻 🛫
-- 🌱 I’m currently learning everything 🤣
+- 📚 I’m currently learning everything
-- 🧑🏾‍🤝‍🧑🏿 I’m looking to collaborate with other content creators
+- 🧑🏾‍🤝‍🧑🏿 I’m looking to collaborate with other content creators on tools that bridge education or wealth gaps.
 - 🥅 2023 Goals: Learn more about web3
 - ⚡ Fun fact: If I had nothing but time, I would produce/play music, draw/paint, and travel...
 - 🌎 Check my [website](https://kielbyrne.com/)